 Participants coming to campus for multi-day overnight or commuter events will need to have a COVID test within 3 days of the start of camp.
 Documentation of a negative test will be reviewed PRIOR to the check-in process.
 To minimize delays in the check-in process, we encourage testing prior to arriving on campus.
 Visit Wisconsin DHS site, or Illinois DHS site for testing sites near you.

-UW-Whitewater will have an on-site testing clinic at Drumlin Hall for participants available at no cost the day of your event.
+UW-Whitewater will have an on-site testing clinic at Drumlin Hall for participants available at no cost the day of your event through August 15, 2021.
 Testing days and times are 10:00 am - 7:00 pm, 7 days a week.
 If you intend to be tested on campus, please plan on arriving 60-90 minutes prior to checking in to your event, as test results will need to be confirmed.
+Minors can be tested without being accompanied by a parent or guardian.
 Contact email@example.com if you have any questions.
+On campus testing after August 15, 2021 is tenative; details will be announced at a later date.

 Participants who have tested positive more than two weeks and less than 90 days prior to attending camp will be exempt from testing because COVID tests may return false positives.
 Proof of a positive test will be required.

 If a participant tests positive for COVID prior to coming to campus, they will need to isolate for at least 10 days.
 They will be eligible to participate after that time if they are fever free and symptoms are improving.